anonymousik/anonymousik/README.md

 •⛎LINUX•
 ✓Ability to support UNIX-based servers

-✓Ability to configuration (Linux/Windows-based) servers ✓Ability to menagment (Linux/Windows-based) servers ✓Ability to optimization (Linux/Windows-based) servers ✓Ability to troubleshooting (Linux/Windows-based) servers ✓Ability to debugging (Linux/Windows-based) servers ✓Ability to databases menagment on (Linux/Windows-based) servers ✓Ability to personalization platform settings tailored to user needs ✓Optimization resource consumption and possible diagnostics if the load level is too high
+✓Ability to server configuration (Linux/Windows-based)

+✓Ability to server menagment (Linux/Windows-based)

+✓Ability to server optimization (Linux/Windows-based)

+✓Ability to server troubleshooting (Linux/Windows-based)

+✓Ability to server debugging (Linux/Windows-based)

+✓Ability to databases menagment on (Linux/Windows-based) servers

+✓Ability to personalization platform settings tailored to user needs

+✓Optimization resource consumption and possible diagnostics if the load level is too high

 •🤖ANDROID•